The Month of Fasting, Charity & Prayer

 - Nutritional Guidlines While Fasting with Amina Stader-Chan

-- The Sidi Archival Project has an audio library of many of Sidi’s recorded teachings.
+- Discover the audio library of many of Sidi’s recorded teachings.
 Listen now

-- You can read about fasting (sawm), zakah (annual charity), tarawih prayers, and other spiritual practices.
+- Read about fasting (sawm), zakah (annual charity), tarawih prayers, and other spiritual practices.

-- Also, Sidi wrote and presented about 50 books.
-The books published by Sidi Muhammad Press can be purchased at sufimaster.org and some of the transcription books can be purchased here on amazon.com.
+- Our guide, Sidi, wrote and presented about 40 books.
+The books published by Sidi Muhammad Press can be purchased at sufimaster.org.
+Some of his transcription books can be purchased on amazon.com.

 During Ramadan we all strive to increase our daily worship in the ways that we can.
 Beginning this process slowly and gradually in the weeks prior to Ramadan can ease the detoxification process that often accompanies a rapid increase in spiritual practice.

 Connecting with community is so important for our walking to Allah, Most High.
-Other people who carry the intention to purify and beautify themselves in the Sufi way can be a support, an inspiration, a mirror, and a wake-up call in a way that no one else can.
+Those who carry the intention to purify and beautify themselves during Ramadan can be a support, an inspiration, a mirror, and a wake-up call.
+Take time out of your busy schedule to attend local gatherings of beloveds.
+Make plans for iftar (dinner) with others who are fasting.
+Share your plans for increasing your worship and devotion with others and receive support and inspiration through these connections.

 There are many ahadith which describe the Prophet Muhammad, sallallahu ‘alayhi wa sallam, as “always” fasting during Sha’ban, the month that immediately precedes Ramadan.
 Insha’allah, if you have days to make-up from last Ramadan or you simply wish to align yourself with the subtle lights of the month to come, consider fasting as many days as you can in Sha’ban.